-Share subscription agreement with Incyte
+Share Subscription Agreement with Incyte

-Concurrent with the collaboration and license agreement discussed above under Note 13, the Company entered into a share subscription agreement with Incyte on December 20, 2016.
-On January 23, 2017, under the terms of the share subscription agreement, the Company issued 3,200,000 of its common shares to Incyte at a price per share of \$25, for an aggregate purchase price of \$80.0 million or €74.7 million, representing 19.9% of the "pre-transaction" issued and outstanding common shares of the Company.
-The Company received proceeds of €74.4 million, net of issuance costs of €0.2 million.
-A €1.1 million discount on the subscription stock price (see Note 9) combined with a €0.4 million foreign currency translation accompanying the issuance of these shares, increased share capital by €0.3 million and share premium by €73.4 million.
+Concurrent with the Incyte collaboration and license agreement discussed above under Note 8, the Company entered into a share subscription agreement with Incyte on December 20, 2016.
+On January 23, 2017, under the terms of the share subscription agreement, the Company issued 3,200,000 of its Common Shares to Incyte at the agreed price per share of \$25.00, for an aggregate purchase price of \$80.0 million or €74.7 million.
+During the six months ended June 30, 2017, the Company received proceeds, net of issuance costs, of €74.4 million.
+A €1.1 million discount on the subscription share price, combined with a €0.4 million foreign currency translation accompanying the issuance of these shares, increased share capital by €0.3 million and share premium by €73.4 million.

-Issued and Paid-in Share Capital
+Issued and paid-in share capital